ziwen-xie/SpamFilter/Readme.md

  - `requirements.txt`  the required package in this project.
  - `readme.md` a drscription file.

-# Input Data Structure
+## Input Data Structure
-The input data is a matrix that contains
+The input data is a matrix that contains four arrays:
+- `X` is a (1000,200) array that represents training input data.
+Each set of X is a 200 word email.
+- `y` is the training labels of shape (1000,1).
+Each set of y is a binary number of 0 or 1, which represent whether or not the email is spam.
+0 means not spam and 1 means spam.
+- `X2` is a (1000,200) array that represent text input data, which is 1000 emails for test
+- `y2` is a (1000,1) binary label for test data.

+## Structure of code
+The code is seperated to the below parts.
+### Data import
+This part imports the data and extract the arrays from `data`.

+###